ftlabs/fruitmachine-media/README.md

 # fruitmachine-media [![Build Status](https://travis-ci.org/ftlabs/fruitmachine-media.svg?branch=master)](https://travis-ci.org/ftlabs/fruitmachine-media)

 FruitMachine helper that allows different setup and teardown callbacks to be called based on media queries.
+If asychronous logic is needed to be run within a `teardown` or `setup` callback, return a promise.

 ## Example usage